marcos-venicius/wodo/README.md

 Maybe I'll update this project to allow you to:

-- automatically open a todo file on your vim
-- display aligned tasks
 - allow modify tasks via cli
     - change state of a task
     - remove a task